lalicodes/PokemonGame/README.md

 cd PokemonGame

 ## Build and Run
-Build the game:

 make

-## Run the game:

 make run
-Clean the build files:
 make clean

-🤝 Contributing
-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.

 📜 License
 This project is licensed under the MIT License.